felixreverett/isola/README.md

 - **Recursion**: I use recursive methods to update and draw my UI system
 - **Reference types**: Using references to objects to enable other options to access their methods without owning that object (e.g., the player is referenced by the World's entity draw call, but is external to that entity list).
 - **Tree structures**: I have developed a tree structure to draw all UI objects within their parent objects

-## How much time have you put into this project?
-- I'm keeping an estimate of the different stages in learning to code.
-I'll get back to you on that.